 As an only child and social introvert, I was raised on a healthy diet of library books, gravitating always to books of poetry and stacks of Judy Blume novels and Nancy Drew mysteries.
 Writing for young readers is a natural outgrowth of my own love for books as a child.

 Sadly, it wasn’t until I was a pre-teen that a family friend gifted me my first YA novel written by a Black author, featuring a Black family: Roll of Thunder, Hear My Cry by Mildred D. Taylor.
-That was a true turning point in my evolution as a reader and writer, seeing young characters who looked like me, and families who looked like mine, on the page.
+That was a turning point for me as a reader and writer, seeing young characters who looked like me, and had families who looked like mine, on the page.

-Representation matters as much now as it did when I was a child.
-I take great pride in being able to carry that torch forward for young readers today and in the future.
+Representation matters as much now as it did when I was child.
+It is such a thrill to walk into a bookstore and see my name on a book, or visit a classroom or book fair and learn that my stories resonate with readers of all ages.
+I take great pride in being able to carry the torch forward for young readers today and for the foreseeable future.

 When Langston Dances

 Langston likes basketball okay, but what he loves is to dance—ever since he saw the Alvin Ailey Dance Company perform.
 He longs to twirl into a pirouette, whirl into a piqué.
 He wants to arabesque and attitude, grand battement and grand jeté.
 When he walks, the whole street is his stage.
 With his neighborhood cheering him on, will Langston achieve his dream?